Representations of the twisted Heisenberg-Virasoro algebra at level zero

-Clearly, the distinct graded components of $M$ are orthogonal with respect the Shapovalov form: $(M_n | M_k) = 0$ for $n\neq k$.
-We consider the restriction of the bilinear form on each component $M_n$.
-If we fix a basis in the space $U_{-n}(\HVir_-)$ then we will get bases in $M_n(h,h_I,c_L,c_{LI},c_I)$ simultaneously for all $h,h_I,c_L,c_{LI},c_I \in\C$.
-Denote by $\det_n$ the determinant of the Shapovalov form in this basis.
 Arbarello et al. established a formula for $\det_n$ as a function of $h,h_I,c_L,c_{LI},c_I$ ([ACKP], (6.7)).
 In the case when $c_I = 0$, the determinant formula greatly simplifies.
 Here we present this reduction.
 Define the numbers $p_2(n)$ by the generating series

 and let

 Then

 where